 One of the greatest allrounders, George Hirst, was born.
 Hirst did some yeoman work for England, hitting five fifties and taking five wickets in an innings four times, all against Australia, often away from home.
 He and his Yorkshire bowling partner Wilfred Rhodes won the 1902 Oval Test with a last-wicket stand of 15, although there may be no truth in the famous old story that they said, "We'll get 'em in singles."
 Hirst is probably better known for his feats at county level, where he and Rhodes helped Yorkshire win the Championship three years in a row.
 He completed the unique double of 2000 runs and 200 wickets in 1906, when he was also the only player to achieve two hundreds and two five-wicket hauls in the same first-class match.

 Birth of the debonair batsman Vic Richardson, whose Ronald Colman moustache was as conspicuous as his batting and fielding.
 Although he scored only one century and averaged just 23.53 in Test cricket, he played several valuable innings and was as brave as anyone against England's Bodyline bowling in 1932-33.
 He captained Australia to victory in the 1935-36 series in South Africa.
 At Kingsmead, Durban, in his final Test, he held five catches in an innings, a world record that has been equalled but never broken.
-His six catches in the match was another Test best until one of his own grandsons bettered it (Greg Chappell took seven against England in Perth in 1974-75).
+His six catches in the match was another Test best until one of his grandsons, Greg Chappell, bettered it, taking seven against England in Perth in 1974-75.

 Birth of a West Indian opener.
 The world sat up and took notice when Wavell Hinds made 165 and 52 in only his fourth Test, against a Pakistan bowling line-up reading: Wasim, Waqar, Mushtaq, Saqlain and Razzaq.
 However, a problem with his front-foot technique soon became apparent, and Hinds rarely strung together a run of big scores.
 He played a key role in West Indies' 2004 Champions Trophy win with his part-time medium-pace bowling.
 After struggling to nail down a place in the West Indies side, he joined the ICL and also played county cricket for Derbyshire as a Kolpak.

-A Sri Lankan fast-bowling allrounder was born.
+A Sri Lankan fast-bowling allrounder is born.
 Farveez Maharoof forced his way into the national side as a teenager after some impressive performances as Sri Lanka's Under-19 captain.
-He's been more at home in the limited-overs formats than in Tests; one of the highlights of his career was a 6 for 14 to bulldoze West Indies for 80 in the 2006 Champions Trophy.
+He was more at home in the limited-overs formats than in Tests; one of the highlights of his career was a 6 for 14 to bulldoze West Indies for 80 in the 2006 Champions Trophy.
 A series of injuries limited his appearances after a strong showing with the Delhi Daredevils in the inaugural IPL.